UK inflation cools to lowest level in nearly three years

 However, services inflation, a critical indicator for Bank of England policymakers, dipped slightly from 6% in March to 5.9% in April, coming in ahead of the 5.4% rate that some economists had been predicting.

-This was driven by more volatile aspects of the sector, such as hotels and live music.
+This was driven by stubborn price rises across restaurants and pubs and more volatile aspects of the sector such as hotels and live music.

+Average petrol prices also rose by 3.3p per litre between March and April, the ONS said.

 The Prime Minister said: “Today marks a major moment for the economy, with inflation back to normal.